vseryakov/backendjs/README.md

 - `/account/update`

-  Update current account with new values, the parameters are columns of the table `bk_account`, only columns with non empty values will be updated.
+  Update current account with new values, the parameters are columns of the table `bk_user`, only columns with non empty values will be updated.

   Example: